mittwald/salt-microservices/README.md

 3. Configure maintenance cron jobs for each service as defined in the pillar.
    These will be run in temporary docker containers.

+### `mwms.monitoring`

+Installs a cAdvisor container that gathers host and container metrics.
+This is probably most useful when you're also using the `mwms.prometheus` state on one or more of your nodes.

+### `mwms.prometheus`

+Sets up a Prometheus server for gathering metrics and alerting.
+The setup consists of the actual Prometheus service, the Alertmanager and a Grafana frontend.

 ## State reference

 ### `consul.node`